Overwatering palm trees can be an unexpected problem.

 How Are the Seasons Where You Live?

-For instance, where we live there's generally a summer monsoon season.
-During July, August and into September we get regular downpours.
+For instance, where we live there's a summer monsoon season.
+During July, August and into September we can get regular downpours.

 When that's happening, I usually don't water at all!